Lin-Manuel Miranda On 'Mary Poppins Returns' And Writing His Way Onstage

 But once you have, and you're having brunch with Cher, you have to figure out what to do next.
 I don't know what's on that list.

 It's funny.
 I think that I'm everywhere and I'm nowhere, right?
 Because we all still, no matter where we are in life, we struggle with balancing our family and our careers, and the things we want to do with the things we must do.
 I feel very lucky that I'm pursuing projects I'm passionate about.
 I don't have to write lyrics for campaign jingles for my dad anymore.
 I don't have to do anything for the money.
 And I still know I cannot control the success or failure of a creative endeavor.
-So, I go into these experiences just hoping to learn as much as I can.
+So I go into these experiences just hoping to learn as much as I can.
 The rest of it the world does what it does.
 I take my kid to school in the morning, and try to be a good husband, and a good father and a good son.

 And the kids don't care — in a good way.